French court fines magazines for Hollande snapshots with companion

 French law is among the most protective of people's right to privacy in Europe and celebrities are routinely awarded damages for publication of paparazzi pictures.

-"What's important, is that the court recognised there was a breach of privacy," Gayet's lawyer, Jean Ennochi, told Reuters.
+"What's important, is that the court recognized there was a breach of privacy," Gayet's lawyer, Jean Ennochi, told Reuters.

 Hollande's once-secret relationship with the 43-year-old actress caused a stir when it was exposed by another magazine at the end of January 2014.